wdv4758h/pypy-extradoc/planning/py3.5/2016-august-progress.rst

 Planned
 -------

-* Implement changes to memory view. e.g. hex(): https://bugs.python.org/issue9951 (plan_rich)
-  Seems to work, but test suite hangs to verify the CPython tests.
+* richard: Implement changes to memory view. e.g. hex(): https://bugs.python.org/issue9951 Seems to work, but test suite hangs to verify the CPython tests.
-* tuple indexing for memory view, !will be merged soon! (plan_rich)
+* richard: tuple indexing for memory view,
   Comments: Stronly tied to numpy.
 Hard to implement, because most of the basics are missing (dimensions/strides) We should make a plan to impl. that on default with cpyext support and merge it back to py3.5.
   Matti's opinion on that would be great!
-* plan_rich: extended slicing for memory view
+* richard: extended slicing for memory view
+* richard: bytes % args, bytearray % args: PEP 461

 * arigo: look at test failures relaced to os.scandir() or the pathlib module, or the enum module